yubie-re/gta-sig-db/README.md

 ##### Website: https://yubie.dev

 ⚠️ Starting with the 3323 game build, Rockstar has officially implemented Battleye. a 3rd party anticheat solution.
-This repository is obselete and will no longer be updated, and is kept for purely archival purposes.
+This repository does not give any information regarding Battleye.